- 10 min read

 Private insurance company manages coverage.

-Requires enrollees to stay within a provider network.
+Requires enrollees to stay within a provider network, except for urgently or emergently needed care.

 Original Medicare (Parts A & B)